Best Bachelor’s in Counseling Online Degrees of 2025

 The type of institutions will also impact costs.
 The annual net price of attendance for fully online institutions is typically cheapest at public colleges and universities ($11,920), according to the National Center for Education Statistics (NCES).
 Costs tend to be higher if you attend a private, nonprofit ($15,450) or private, for-profit ($20,240) school.

 Federal, state, and institutional aid can help you meet these costs.
-Grants and scholarships are preferable, as you won’t need to pay back these funds.
+Grants and scholarships are your best options since you won’t need to pay them back.

 How Long Does It Take to Get a Bachelor’s in Counseling Degree?